Best Things To Do in Isle of Skye, Scotland by JetSettingFools.com

 Best Restaurants in Isle of Skye

-As well as determining the best things to do in Skye, visitors also need to figure out where to eat.
-We are sharing a few favorite Isle of Skye restaurants.
+As well as determining the best things to do in Skye, you also need to figure out where to eat.
+We are sharing a few of our favorite Isle of Skye restaurants.

 The Isles Inn

 A favorite local spot for wood-fired pizzas in Portree, Pizza in the Skye serves up tasty creations at fair prices.
-The truck is located outside the busy center of Portree, in a parking lot behind the Gaelic school.
-Just be sure to place your order well in advance!
+The food truck is located outside the busy center of Portree, in a parking lot behind the Gaelic school.
+Just be sure to order ahead!

 Sea Breezes